Good morning :)

 3. AI data centres projected to consume 250,000–550,000 tonnes annually by 2030, growing 6x by 2050.

 Supply constraints are deepening structurally.
-Ore grades have declined 40% since 1991, mine development timelines average 17 years, and only 14 new deposits were discovered in the past decade versus 225 in the prior 23 years.
+Ore grades have declined by 40% since 1991, mine development timelines average 17 years, and only 14 new deposits were discovered in the past decade, compared with 225 in the prior 23 years.
 The IEA projects a 30% global supply shortfall by 2035, requiring $500–800 bn in investment by 2040, with China controlling 45% of global refining, adding significant concentration risk.

 For India, explosive demand growth of 5x to 10 mn tonnes by 2047 will far outpace supply additions.
-Despite Kutch Copper's ramp-up, Hindustan Copper's mine expansion, and a potential Sterlite Tuticorin restart, import dependence will remain a structural reality through at least 2035, even as India rises to become the world's third-largest copper consumer.
+Despite Kutch Copper's ramp-up, Hindustan Copper's mine expansion, and a potential restart of Sterlite Tuticorin, import dependence will remain a structural reality at least through 2035, even as India rises to become the world's third-largest copper consumer.

 Advantages of Investing in Copper Stocks in India